 The structure of Grishneshwar Temple

-The significance of Grishneshwar Temple is that pilgrims believe that, by paying a visit to the Grishneshwar Temple, one can reap the benefits of worshiping all the 12 Jyotirlingas.
+The significance of Grishneshwar Temple is that pilgrims believe that, by paying a visit to the Grishneshwar Temple, one can reap the benefits of worshipping all the 12 Jyotirlingas.
 Further, the Grishneshwar Temple is a classic example of the pre-historic style of architecture and has beautiful carvings.

 Devotees can see the marriage scene of the Lord and his consort in the temple murals and carving.